-Ingoing substances and impurities are defined below, unless stated otherwise in the requirements:
+Ingoing substances and impurities in chemical products are defined below, and apply to all requirements in the Chemical module unless stated otherwise in the requirements:

-- Ingoing substances: All substances in the chemical product, including additives (e.g. preservatives and stabilisers) in the raw materials.
-Substances known to be released from ingoing substances (e.g. formaldehyde and arylamine) are also regarded as ingoing substances. - Impurities: Residuals, pollutants, contaminants etc. from production, including production of raw materials that remain in the chemical product in concentrations less than 100,0 ppm (0,01000 w-%, 100,0 mg/kg).
+• Ingoing substances: All substances in the chemical product, including additives (e.g. preservatives and stabilisers) in the raw materials.
+Substances known to be released from ingoing substances (e.g.

+formaldehyde and arylamine) are also regarded as ingoing substances.

+• Impurities: Residuals, pollutants, contaminants etc. from production, including production of raw materials that remain in the chemical product in concentrations less than 1000,0 ppm (0,1000 w-%, 1000,0 mg/kg).